Wall Street steadies after its slide as banks recover some of their losses

-NEW YORK — The U.S. stock market seems to be steadying on Friday, as banks recover some of their sharp losses from the day before, but Wall Street has been prone to big swings hour to hour over the last week.
+NEW YORK — The U.S. stock market seems to be steadying on Friday, as banks recover some of their sharp losses from the day before.

-Loses for Big Tech stocks weighed on the market, including a 0.6% dip for Nvidia.
-They’re fighting criticism that their stock prices have soared too high because of the frenzy around artificial-intelligence technology, even though their profits have also been growing quickly.
+Drops for Big Tech stocks weighed on the market, including a 0.5% dip for Nvidia.
+They're fighting criticism that their stock prices have soared too high because of the frenzy around artificial-intelligence technology, even though their profits have also been growing quickly.

-But bank stocks stabilized after several reported stronger profit for the latest quarter than analysts expected, including Fifth Third Bancorp, Huntington Bancshares and Truist Financial.
-That helped steady the group, a day after stocks across the industry tumbled on worries about potentially bad loans hitting smaller and midsized banks.
+Bank stocks stabilized after several reported stronger profit for the latest quarter than analysts expected, including Truist Financial, Fifth Third Bancorp and Huntington Bancshares.
+That helped steady the group, a day after tumbling on worries about potentially bad loans hitting smaller and midsized banks.

-The two banks at the center of Thursday’s concerns also rose Friday to trim some of their sharp losses.
+The two banks at the center of Thursday’s action also rose Friday to trim some of their sharp losses.

-Western Alliance Bancorp, which is suing a borrower due to allegations of fraud, rose 2.9% after its 10.8% tumble on Thursday.
+Western Alliance Bancorp, which is suing a borrower due to allegations of fraud, rose 1.3% after its 10.8% fall on Thursday.

 Scrutiny is rising on the quality of loans that banks and other lenders have broadly made following last month's Chapter 11 bankruptcy protection filing of First Brands Group, a supplier of aftermarket auto parts.

-One of the financial firms that could feel pain because of First Brands bankruptcy, Jefferies Financial Group, rose 4.8% Friday.
+One of the financial firms that could feel pain because of First Brands' bankruptcy, Jefferies Financial Group, rose 5.1% Friday.
 It had lost roughly 30% of its value since mid-September.

 The question is whether the lenders’ problems are just a collection of one-offs or a signal of something larger threatening the industry.
-Uncertainty is high following a long stretch where many borrowers were able to keep running even with higher interest rates.
+Uncertainty is high following a long stretch where many borrowers were able to keep running, even with the weight of higher interest rates.
+And with prices soaring to records for all kinds of investments, the appetite for risk may have gotten too high.

 JPMorgan CEO Jamie Dimon addressed the issue on an earnings conference call with analysts earlier this week.